ginger package

 Bases: object

-Configuration options for root-finding algorithms.
+Configuration parameters for iterative root-finding algorithms.

 max_iters: int = 2000